BeeRaspberry/bee_pi/README.md

 	"filename": "beedata.csv"
 }
 ```
-The file is built primarily via **find_probes.py** which finds the probes, and setting the config file to write locally.
+The file is built primarily via **find_probes.py** which finds the probes, and sets the config file to write locally.

 **gui_config.py** supplements the process by allowing the user to make changes to the file without knowing geek stuff.

 ##### config.json variable explanation
 - `host` refers to the API host when the module is running in API mode.
 - `probes` is an array of probes (thermometers, and humidity; currently).
 Within the array are:
-  - `DHTPin` refers to the Raspberry PI pin the probe is attached to.
+  - `pin` refers to the Raspberry PI pin the probe is attached to.
-  - `DHTModel` indicates the probe model (currently DHT11, DHT22, AM2302)
+  - `,odel` indicates the probe model (currently DHT11, DHT22, AM2302)
   - `outdoor` indicates the location of the probe.
 - `DataStore` informs the system the data is written to a file or an API-based.
 - `delay` is the time in seconds for the process to wait between probe readings.